Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_4.md

     }
 ```

-and with the recognition of the 1 second truncation, it would be possible for an attacker to grief an initiative by removing some of the allocated LQTY, which would cause the `newOuterAverageAge` to decrease by less than it should.
-As a result, since the average is less than expected, it would cause other voters to lose voting power.
+and with the recognition of the 1 second truncation, an attacker could grief an initiative by removing an amount of allocated LQTY, which would cause their `newOuterAverageAge` to decrease by less than it should.
+As a result the attacker maintains more voting power than they should, subsequently diluting the voting power of other voters.

-## The Property That Revealed the Truth
+## The property that revealed the truth

 To fully explore this and determine whether the maximum severity of the issue was in fact only minimal griefing with a max difference of 1 second, the following property was implemented: